HSCS: 1.33, 1.34, 1.35, 1.36, 1.37, 1.38, 1.39, 2.21, 4.11, 5.1

 - Quantities offered, take account of the ages of the children being catered for, in line with recommended portion sizes for young children.

 - We promote positive attitudes to healthy eating through play opportunities and discussions.

-- No child is ever left along when eating/drinking to minimize the risk of choking.
+- No child is ever left alone when eating/drinking to minimize the risk of choking.

 For children on a therapeutic diet, we will ask the parent/guardian or registered dietitian to supply us with details of the child’s dietary needs.
 This will include suitable food choices for meals and snacks, foods that should be excluded or specifically included, or supplements that are required.

 If we have a child in our care that requires a therapeutic diet we will keep a written record of their specific needs and communicate this to all staff.

 Staff show sensitivity in providing for children’s diets and allergies.
 They do not use a child’s diet or allergy as a label for the child or make a child feel singled out because of her/his diet or allergy.
 We do use colour coded plates to keep children safe but staff aim to handle this with sensitivity and consideration.

 Children’s cultural backgrounds are acknowledged and any special dietary requirements included in planning meals and snacks.